 You do not really need a pattern for this; all you need are two squares of fabric 75x75cm (29 ½ x 29 ½ inches) on which you will draw two lines (on each) like in the image here.

-All dimensions are in centimeters, if you are used to imperial system only I suggest simply use a double marked tape measure, they are available everywhere.
+All dimensions are in centimeters, if you are used to the imperial system only I suggest simply using a double-marked tape measure, they are available everywhere.
 Or use my calculator here: Fabric Conversion Calculator.

-Have in mind that this dress with the measurements given in the image has a good fit only up to a size 10 (US and Canada), an European size 40 and a bust size A and B.
+Have in mind that this dress with the measurements given in the image has a good fit only up to a size 10 (the US and Canada), a European size 40, and a bust size A and B.

-Make sure that you have all you need to complete sewing of this dress and read through the instructions BEFORE you start so you have clear understanding what is going to happen.
+Make sure that you have all you need to complete the sewing of this dress and read through the instructions BEFORE you start so you have a clear understanding of what is going to happen.

 Also make sure your fabric is cut straight before you cut the squares, if you have doubts please read my article “How to cut fabric straight“.